istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opencensusagent/index.md

               - W3C_TRACE_CONTEXT
 {{< /text >}}

-Otherwise, add the equivalent setting to your original `istioctl install` command, for example:

-{{< text syntax=bash snip_id=none >}}
-$ istioctl install -f <your-istio-operator-config-file>
-{{< /text >}}

 With this configuration Istio is installed with OpenCensus Agent as the default tracer.
-Trace data will be sent to a OpenTelemetry backend.
+Trace data will be sent to an OpenTelemetry backend.

 By default, Istio's OpenCensus Agent tracing will attempt to read and write 4 types of trace headers: